cdrummey216/whoami/README.md

 * For **fc, c = 1 − ϕ**
 * Binary state of identitification of 'I am not alive'
 * The values for a, b are notional and assume that either question could be asked to an identity.
 The values for a, b are what can be inferred.
-* a = I am not alive //no "I" exists, the question "Who am I?" would not be asked
+* a = I am not alive //no "I" exists so not alive, the question "Who am I?" would not be asked
-* b = I am not alive //missing context, no "I" (*you*) exists to ask "Who are you?" about
+* b = I am not alive //no "I" exists so not alive, no "I" (*you*) exists to ask "Who are you?" about
 * a+b/a = ϕ AND a/b = ϕ //proptery of ϕ, ideally the formula a/b equals ϕ
 * a/b = I am not alive/I am not alive = 1 //not equal to ϕ, but the proportion of a to b is 1
 * When ratio equals 1, c equals 0 (fc, c = 1 - 1) and identity ends at identity[n-1]. //This is only time you can truly and fully know "I" because "I" has ended (ie no additional iterations to generate datapoints)